YogeshKisslay/xeno-shopify-assignment/README.md

    2. Top Customers: A live-updating list of the top 5 customers by total spend.

    3. Orders Chart: An interactive line chart showing orders over time, complete with a date-range filter.
-7. Multi-Tenant Architecture: The database schema is designed with a storeId on all relevant tables to ensure data is perfectly isolated for each connected store.
+7. Multi-Tenant Architecture: The database schema is designed with a `storeId` on all relevant tables to ensure data is perfectly isolated for each connected store.
 8. Creative & Responsive UI: A modern, fully responsive "glassmorphism" UI built with React and Tailwind CSS, featuring smooth animations powered by Framer Motion.
-9. Professional Tooling: Utilizes Prisma as an ORM, Docker for managing the Redis instance, and a clean, feature-based project structure.
+9. Professional Deployment: The entire stack is deployed to modern cloud platforms (Vercel & Railway), using a CI/CD workflow from GitHub.

 ---
 ### 🏗️ Architecture Diagram
-The application is designed with a clear separation of concerns, ensuring scalability and maintainability. graph TD
+The application is designed with a clear separation of concerns, ensuring scalability and maintainability.

+    graph TD

     subgraph User
         A[React Frontend on Vercel]
     end